gong-dennis/dennisgong/content/posts/2025-06-10--Indications in need of medicines/2025-01-10---New Therapeutic Targets.md

 description: "heuristics for indication selection in I&I"
 ---

-The goal for today is to develop and apply a pipeline for understanding the landscape of drug targets for a given indication.
-This is going to be a two part series, where in this article, I will tell you where the unmet needs are, and in the next, hopefully posted next month, I'll tell you what kinds of drugs can be developed right now to make a difference.
+The goal for today is to develop and apply a pipeline for understanding the landscape of drug targets for any given indication.
+This is going to be a two part series.
+In this article, I will tell you where the unmet needs are, and in the next, hopefully posted next month, I'll tell you what kinds of drugs can be developed right now to make a difference.

-Two questions that I always want to know the answers to when getting up to speed are: 1.
-What are the major recent and upcoming therapeutic developments? and 2.
-What are the most biological hypotheses waiting for answers from pivotal clinical trials?
+Two questions that I always want to know the answers to when getting up to speed are:

+1. What are the major recent and upcoming therapeutic developments?
+2. What are the most biological hypotheses waiting for answers from pivotal clinical trials?

 In other words, what are the targets and what are the results of modulating them?
-I'll answer each of these questions in a short summary of key ideas to think about when evaluating each of the 61 indications covered in this post.
+I'll answer each of these questions in a short summary of key ideas to think about when evaluating each of the 60 indications covered in this post.

 ![Defining the therapeutic frontier](beijing.jpg "Defining the therapeutic frontier")